Elvric/ClassNotes/Fall2018/ECSE420.md

 ### Summary
 In order to do better than this we need to have a better hardware that allow us to perform other operations than just read write.

+---
+# 27/09/2018
+# Concurrent objects
+FIFO queue in a multi threaded environment

+### Use locks
+We have a circular array lets say and any thread that wants to access such an array has to modify acquire the lock.

+### Two threads no waiting
+In this case we have 2 threads one only enqueues the other one only dequeus and we let them access the array at the same time.

+## Object specification
+### Correctness and Progress
+We need to specify both safety and the liveness properties of an object.
+We need to define a way to see an implementationa and the condition in which the algorithm is going to garentee progress.

+## Sequential objects
+Each object has a state, given by a set of fields.
+And each object has a set of methods used to manipulate the state.

+### Sequential specification
+if (precondition) the object is in such state
+Then (postcondition) the method will return a particular value
+and (postcondition) the object will be in a different state at the end of the method.

+In our case:
+- Precondition:
+    - queue is empty
+- Postcondition:
+    - Throughs empty excetpion
+- Poscondition:
+    - State unchanged

+This is easy since each method can be described in isolation, state of the object is only meaningfull between method calls.
+We can add a new method without changing the descritption of new methods.

+## Concurrent objects
+### Concurrent specifications
+Not the same can be said.
+Method take time in real life which can cause problems as two methods perform actions on the same object.
+Since there can be an overlap that could mean that such an object never exists between method calls.
+Everything can potentially interact with other things which means that even the documentation can be more complex when adding a new method.

+#### Big question
+What does it mean for a concurrent FIFO queue.
+It means strict temporal order but with concurrency we have an ambiguous concurrent order since methods overlap.

+### Linearizability
+Each method should:
+- take effect
+- Be instentaneous
+- Between invocations and response events

+An object is correct if its sequential behavior is correct any such object is linearizable.
+This means that all possible executions of an object are linearizable.

+### Formal model of execution
+We are going to split method calls into 2 events.
+Invocation and response.

+### Annotations
+Invocation: A q:enq(x) (A = thread, q = objects, enq = method, x=arguments)
+Response: A q: void (A = thread, q = objects, void is return)
+Match: Is said when an invocation and response event match on thread name and object name.

+### History of execution
+Represents a vew that we have from the outsided world where we can see everything that happens to the program.
+History can be denoted as H. If we want to see what happens to object q then we project the history onto the object H|q.
+We can do projections on threads as well.
+An invocation is pending if it has no matching response and pending otherwise.
+The sequential history occurs when it looks like there is no intervals between matching and method calls.